-WestJet puts 1,000 workers on leave, citing government's 'Incoherent' policy
+WestJet puts 1,000 workers on leave, citing government's 'incoherent' policy

 “There will be some stranded passengers, unfortunately – a little bit more heads-up and co-operation may have helped preventing this.”

-On Wednesday, Wendy Paradis, president of the Association of Canadian Travel Agencies, said the testing requirements were being imposed on "unrealistic" timelines and were already causing "chaos" for travel agents as travellers lined up to cancel trips.
+Demand — already low amid federal guidance against all non-essential travel — has "evaporated" since the policy was announced on Dec.
+31, Rauenbusch said.

+“We completely understand the need for public health measures during a pandemic like this,” he said.
+“The fundamental problem we have is the employer wasn’t consulted until after the public announcement.”

-WestJet, which was bought by Onex Corp. in 2019, joined Air Canada, Air Transat and Sunwing, along with the National Airlines Council of Canada and the International Air Transportation Association, in unsuccessfully asking Ottawa for an 11-day extension to implement the new rules.
+WestJet, which was bought by Onex Corp. in 2019, joined Air Canada, Air Transat and Sunwing Airlines said, along with the National Airlines Council of Canada and the International Air Transportation Association, in unsuccessfully asking Ottawa for an 11-day extension to implement the new rules.

-In October, WestJet suspended service to four Atlantic Canada cities and laid off 100 corporate employees, after laying off 4,000 workers since the pandemic began.

-Sims said in a statement on Friday that other WestJet workers will also see an impact on their paychecks, calling the workforce cuts a "cruel outcome for loyal and hardworking staff who have been diligently working through the pandemic.”

 This report by The Canadian Press was first published Jan.
 8, 2021.